-Personalized insurance strategies can help you protect what matters and may even build wealth.
+Personalized insurance strategies from U.S. Bancorp Investments can help you protect what matters and may even build wealth.

 Life insurance helps protect your loved ones and is an essential part of a sound financial plan.
 Should something unexpected happen to you, life insurance can help:

 You can choose from a wide range of options available through U.S. Bancorp Investments, including policies that may help you build wealth in addition to protecting what you’ve already accumulated.

 Term Life Insurance provides protection for a specified period of time, (e.g., 10 years, 20 years).
 It may be an attractive option for those who have limited budgets or a temporary need for life insurance.

 With Whole Life Insurance, the death benefit is guaranteed by the claims paying ability of the issuing insurance company.
 Cash value accrues in the policy and can provide you with a source of potential cash flow in the form of loans or withdrawals.
 Tapping the cash value may reduce the policy’s death benefit.
 It is important to remember that whole life insurance is based upon the life span of the insured.

 Universal Life Insurance provides greater flexibility than Whole Life Insurance by allowing you to make changes to premium payments and death benefits.
 Many universal life contracts can be structured with a death benefit guaranteed for a defined period of time or throughout your life (provided the required premiums are paid).